billyyoung/blog/content/posts/journal-work.md

 I feel like I'm wasting away.

 I spend ~10 hours each weekday within the world of Work, and I no longer enjoy it (but oh how I used to!).
 I scramble around, I'm in meetings, I help with planning, I get pinged and pulled into conversatons.
-I get annoyed with people and their incompetence, and my incompetence.
+I get annoyed with people and their incompetence, and my own incompetence.
 I avoid the work I need to do (Why?
 Don't want to face reality.
 Of what?
 That I have to get this boring-ass sh*t done? idk).
-I'm learning still, but what I'm learning now is mostly 'How to Improve Coordination and Cross-Functional Collaboration' (vs more technical skills).
+I'm learning still, but what I'm learning now is mostly _'How to Improve Coordination and Cross-Functional Collaboration'_ (vs more technical skills).
 And coordination problems are annoying.

 So I rebel, I slack off, I procrastinate, I don't fully focus on work.
 I half-work throughought the day, which extends my working hours because of guilt plus the actual things that need to get done.

-There are very few days now where I feel satisfied, like "OK I got a lot done today" in the sense of deep, meaningful work (that doesn't inolve me doing some rogue coding; a sign maybe).
+There are very few days now where I feel satisfied, like "OK I got a lot done today" in the sense of deep, meaningful work (that doesn't involve me doing some rogue coding; a sign, maybe).
 It feels like choppy work salad, and it's really not doing it for me.
-I often find myself shouting, to myself, "I wish I could retire" or "I don't want to work".
+I often find myself saying to myself, "I wish I could retire," or "I don't want to work".

 How did I get here?

 I've been at my company for a while now (6.5 years!).
 But the last two and a half years, basically starting with COVID, have felt kinda like I've been stuck on rails.
 I'm only really noticing it now, looking back while writing this.

-I'd reached maybe _minor Guru_ status (I'm half-joking here).
+I reached _minor Guru_ status (I'm half-joking here).
 And then the company wants to use you for more high-leverage work.
 But the qualities that get you to become a Guru in the first place are not indicative of if you will like or succeed in this higher role.
 I was a domain owner and then I grew into a leader within my org, partly out of my own interest in taking on the role but also partly out of a sense of duty and necessity.

 Right now, I do a lot of planning and very little coding. _And after writing this all out, I think I'm in the wrong role for me!_